wagenadl/ppersist/README.md

     ppersist.save("filename.pkl", variableA, variableB, ...)

-This uses `inspect` to extract the names of the variables.
-This poses some restrictions on the arguments.
-In particular, the filename may only be given either as a simple variable or as a direct string not containing commas or quotation marks.
-Also, variable names must start with a letter and may only contain letters, numbers, and underscores.
+Note that this uses the `inspect` module to discover the names of the variables to be saved.
+That means that variableA, variableB, etc., must all be simple variables.
+Variable names must start with a letter and may only contain letters, numbers, and underscore.

-As an alternative, you can use the idiom

-    with ppersist.Saver(filename) as pp:
-        pp.save(variableA, variableB, ...)

-In this form, the filename may be any valid python expression.
-Also, if the variable list is too long to fit comfortably on a line, you can write

-    with ppersist.Saver("filename.pkl") as pp:
-        pp.save(variableA, variableB, ...)
-        pp.save(variableC, variableD, ...)
-        ...

-which is not possible with plain `save`.
-(Continuation lines are not supported to keep the `inspect` system as simple as possible.)

-Finally, if your data are already packaged in a dictionary, you can write
+Alternatively, if your data are already packaged in a dictionary, you can write

     ppersist.savedict("filename.pkl", dct)